Please follow & like us :)

 A white bowl of long pasta noodles potatoes and green beans tossed in a pesto sauce.

-The simple goodness of the fresh basil pesto sauce is a welcome change to the tomato or cream based sauces that we are so accustomed to.
+The simple goodness of fresh basil pesto sauce is a welcome change from the tomato or cream-based sauces we are so accustomed to.
 Having this easy recipe in your repertoire will make it effortless to change up your dinner routine and plan delicious meals in no time.
-If you are really short on time you can use store bought pesto, but I highly recommend making your own.
-It only takes a couple of minutes and it is so worth it.
+If you are really short on time, you can use store-bought pesto, but I highly recommend making your own.
+It only takes a couple of minutes, and it is so worth it.

-If you like Pesto Genovese, you will also want to try this tomato based Casarecce Pasta with Pesto Trapanese.
+If you like Pesto Genovese, you should also try this tomato-based Casarecce Pasta with Pesto Trapanese or Artichoke Pesto with Spinach.

 Two blue bowls of pasta woth potatoes and green beans in a pesto sauce